Building a stronger America

 Over the past five years alone, BP has donated $130 million to U.S. community programs, while also maintaining business partnerships with hundreds of women- and minority-owned enterprises.

-The BP Foundation is a charitable organization — separate from, but funded entirely by, BP — that supports philanthropic activities around the world.
-Since 2006, it has contributed more than $185 million to thousands of community groups and initiatives in the United States.
+The BP Foundation is a charitable organization — separate from but funded entirely by BP — that supports philanthropic activities around the world.
+Since 2007, it has contributed more than $185 million to thousands of community groups and causes in the United States.

-As part of its commitment to service, the foundation matches personal charitable contributions — including contributions of time and effort — made by BP employees.
-In 2016 alone, U.S. employees gave around $5 million and logged more than 53,500 volunteer hours.
-The foundation matched these contributions in the U.S. with grants totaling more than $5 million.
+As part of its commitment to service, the foundation matches personal charitable donations — including donations of time and effort — made by BP employees.
+In 2016 alone, U.S. employees contributed nearly $5.1 million and more than 53,000 volunteer hours to 32,000-plus organizations.
+The foundation matched these contributions with grants totaling $5.3 million.

-This investment helps the communities where BP operates by creating jobs and strengthening local employers.
+This investment creates jobs and strengthens local employers in the communities where BP operates.
 In 2016, the Women’s Business Enterprise National Council recognized BP as one of America’s Top Corporations for Women’s Business Enterprises, while the Women’s Business Enterprise Alliance named BP Corporation of the Year.